Larger Quantities, Lower Prices

 The Arrowhead is a plant that is grown as a houseplant because it is only hardily grown in zones 10 through 12.

 Arrowhead plants require rich and well-drained soil.
-They need to be water thoroughly but also allowed to slightly dry between watering times.
+They need to be water thoroughly but also allowed to dry between watering times slightly.
 The arrowhead thrives best when placed in an area with bright but indirect sunlight, with temperatures around 70 to 75 degrees Fahrenheit.
 Keeping the Arrowhead growing in an area above 60 degrees Fahrenheit is essential.
-It is recommended that Arrowheads are kept in areas that are provided a little bit of humidity so that their leaves do not wilt or dry out, as this can cause damage.
+It is recommended that Arrowheads are held in the regions that are provided a little bit of humidity so that their leaves do not wilt or dry out, as this can cause damage.

 Arrowheads do not have blooming flowers, but instead, their beauty comes from the way their leaves and vines grow and shape.